mikedsharp/mds-chat-aggregator/README.md

 ## Setup

-for full setup instructions, please see my [YouTube video](https://www.youtube.com/user/programmerinprogress).
+For full setup instructions, please see my [YouTube video](https://www.youtube.com/user/programmerinprogress).
 I would normally provide written instructions but this takes a bit of setup in google and discord and is better presented as a video you can skim through.

 Please watch the video linked above to its completion before trying to run the chat aggregator.

 ## Running the aggregator

-from the root directory of the project, open two terminal windows.
+From the root directory of the project, open two terminal windows.

 In terminal 1, type:

 `cd chat-aggregator-client-app`

-followed by
+Followed by

 `npm install`